-Here we have something completely different from the old buildings found in the city centre – an exceptionally sleek complex of modern structures.
-These were designed by an assembly of architects with Peter Eisenman at helm, and collectively serve as the centre of culture for all of Galicia.
+Here we have something completely different from the old buildings found in the city center, an exceptionally sleek complex of modern structures.
+These were designed by an assembly of architects with Peter Eisenman at the helm.
+The exhibition center collectively serves as the center of culture for all of Galicia.

-This “City of Culture” was built on the top of Mount Gaiás, which is situated only a mile away from the cathedral.
-The Gaiás Centre Museum, which is one part of the complex, hosts a variety of very large and interesting exhibitions.
-Fortunately, there’s no entrance fee – the doors of the museum are opened to all who want to discover it.
+This “City of Culture” was built on Mount Gaiás, situated only a mile away from the cathedral.
+The Gaiás Centre Museum, which is one part of the complex, hosts a variety of very large and exciting exhibitions.
+Fortunately, there’s no entrance fee.
+The museum doors are open to all who want to discover it.

-Other parts of the complex include a central square for outdoor performances, a theater, as well as the Library and Archive of Galicia.
-Visitors who don’t speak Spanish have nothing to worry about – English-speaking guided tours can be booked at all times.
+Other parts of the complex include a central square for outdoor performances, a theater, and the Library and Archive of Galicia.
+Visitors who don’t speak Spanish have nothing to worry about as English-speaking guided tours can be booked at all times.